rust-lang/style-team/team-policy.md

 Agenda items are labeled according to their desired outcome.
 There are three possible outcomes for any given agenda item, inform, explore, or decide.
 Each of these outcomes builds upon the previous outcomes.
 In order to explore an item it must first be understood, and in order to make a decision one must both understand and explore the item first.
 Inform is used for things such as status updates, and usually involves first a report, followed by a round of clarifying questions.
 Explore is used for situations where one would like feedback on a potential issue or proposal, and usually involves reaction rounds.
 Decide is used when the team must reach a decision as a group, and it is usually achieved via a consensus round.

 We identify the desired outcome in advance to avoid aimless discussions with unclear goals.
 The desired outcome can change during discussion as new information becomes available.
 It is the facilitator's responsibility to notice when this happens and formally make the change in the desired outcome with consent from the rest of the team.
 Extra clarity can be gained if, for every agenda item, we end by measuring whether we have achieved the desired outcome.
-Facilitators can make it a habit to pause before moving to a new agenda item by assessing whether the desired outcome has been achieved and by asking the secretary to read out loud what has been written in the notes.
+Facilitators can make it a habit to pause before moving to a new agenda item by assessing whether the desired outcome has been achieved and by asking the scribe to read out loud what has been written in the notes.

 The agenda backlog and minutes document is structured according to the following template: